-In May 2022, Killam announced that the TSX had accepted Killam's notice of intention to make a normal course issuer bid for its Trust Units.
-Under the normal course issuer bid, Killam may acquire up to 3,000,000 Trust Units commencing on June 2, 2022, and ending on June 1, 2023.
+In May 2022, Killam announced that the TSX had accepted Killam's notice of intention to make a normal course issuer bid for its Trust Units, whereby Killam could acquire up to 3,000,000 Trust Units commencing on June 2, 2022, and ending on June 1, 2023.
+Killam renewed its normal course issuer bid to acquire up to 3,000,000 Trust Units effective June 22, 2023, which will expire June 21, 2024.
 All purchases of Trust Units are made through the facilities of the TSX at the market price of the Trust Units at the time of acquisition.
-Daily repurchases by Killam are limited to 53,703 Trust Units, other than block purchase exemptions.
+Daily repurchases by Killam are limited to 55,257 Trust Units, other than block purchase exemptions.
 Any Trust Units acquired will be cancelled.